 Sometimes the best family-friendly attractions in Seattle are a quick ferry ride away.
-If a change of scenery is what you’re after, head to Bainbridge Island.
-Read on for our adventure-packed staycation ideas that’ll please both parents and kids.
+If a change of scenery is what you’re after, head to Bainbridge Island kids activities.
+Read on for our adventure-packed staycation ideas that’ll please both parents and the Littles.
 It’s an eat-play-stay trifecta!

 Beach, Berries & Bloedel Day

 The north end of the island offers a little something for everyone in the fam.
 Start the day at the Bloedel Reserve, a 150-acre garden, featuring different landscapes to explore, like the woodlands, the glen, the reflecting pool and the Japanese Garden outside the guesthouse.
 Kids will love the freedom to explore the trails and the chance to spot wildlife along the way.
-Bloedel is open to the public on limited hours (Tues.-Sun., 10 a.m.-6 p.m.), and timed tickets help maintain social distancing.
+Bloedel is open to the public Tuesdays through Sundays, from 10 a.m.-6 p.m., and timed tickets are required.
 After a peaceful start, take the kids berry picking.
-Raspberries are in season at Suyematsu Farms, and pickers can get their fill daily, from 9 a.m.-3 p.m. (psst… raspberry season usually ends the first week in August).
-Blueberries are another summer u-pick fave.
+Raspberries are in season in late summer at Suyematsu Farms, and pickers can get their fill daily, from 9 a.m.-3 p.m. (psst… raspberry season usually ends the first week in August).
+Blueberries are another summer U-pick fave.
 Find them on the island at Bainbridge Island Blueberry Co.
-They should be ready at the end of the month, but call the berry hotline at (206) 673-7812 to make sure things are up and running before you go.
+They should be ready in early July, but call the berry hotline at (206) 673-7812 to make sure things are up and running before you go.

 The afternoon is all about parks; two to be exact.
 Bring lunch to Fay Bainbridge and pull up a picnic table with a killer view.
 Here you’ll find a new pirate-themed playground for kids to climb and slide on, and an expansive beach to explore, once lunch is done.
 End the day at Battle Point Park.
 Although the playground is out of commission, families can walk, bike or scooter along the paved trails that encircles the property, and the massive fields make it easy to play catch or Frisbee or kick a soccer ball with the kids.
 In late summer, it’s one of the island’s hot spots for blackberries (feel free to pick 'em!).
 Also in August, the park district will host drive-in movies at Battle Point on Friday nights.
 Sounds like a great start to a weekend getaway!